practicalli/clojure-web-services/projects/banking-on-clojure/cyclic-load-dependency.md

 # Cyclic Load Dependency
-   A cyclic load depenency is where one namespace requires one or more other namespaces that then require the original namespace, forming a loop when resolve all the required namespaces.
+   A cyclic load dependency is where one namespace requires one or more other namespaces that then require the original namespace, forming a loop when resolve all the required namespaces.
 When there are cyclic namespace dependencies a warning is returned when evaluating any of the namespaces involved.

 A good way to spot cyclic load dependencies it to regularly run a test runner on the code, or even set up a test runner to watch for changes to the file system which then triggers an automatic test run.
 For example, `kaocha --watch`.